CIRCLE MEMBERSHIP

 Online meetings.

-A series of regular online meetings are held on Zoom.
-These were initiated at the start of the pandemic, focussing initially on modelling matters but are now widened to include historical matters, and are being continued.
-Any member with an internet connection is welcome to join.
-These meetings are recorded, and past meetings are available to view in the Digital Archive.
+A series of regular online meetings were held on Zoom.
+These were initiated at the start of the pandemic, focussing initially on modelling matters but also included historical matters.
+They were recorded, and are available to view in the Digital Archive.

 Collections and further developments